|External View (photo)

 are two tiered and have a number of supporting

 At one end is the Fratton End, which is a more modern single tiered stand that was opened in 1997.
 It is of a good size and is the tallest stand at the ground.
+The seating in this stand contains an outline resembling a former player, Jimmy Dickinson, who still holds the record for the most club appearances.
 Opposite is the recently covered Milton End, which is all seated.
 Part of this stand is given to away fans.
 On one corner of this stand by the away supporters is a Police Control Box that also has a large video screen perched upon its roof.
 The ground is completed with a superb looking set of tall floodlights that were first used in 1962.

 |What Is It Like For Visiting Supporters?|